FriendsOfTYPO3/extension_builder/Documentation/Configuration/Index.rst

 Settings for ClassBuilder
 --------------------------

-By default the Controller, Model and Repository classes inherit from the corresponding extbase class.
+By default the Controller, Model and Repository classes inherit from the corresponding Extbase class.
-It might be useful to inherit from own classes (which should then extend the extbase classes).
+It might be useful to inherit from own classes (which should then extend the Extbase classes).

 Here you see the defaults: